VyuWing-Learning/Web-Developer-Roadmap-Frontend/README.md

 # Object Oriented Programming
 ## Week 4
-NOTE: You can code in any prefered language.
+NOTE: You can code in any preferred language.

 Suggested Playlist: <https://www.coursera.org/learn/sql-data-science?specialization=ibm-data-analyst>
 ### **Tutorial to Follow**